Averaged Deep Denoisers for Image Regularization: Abstract

 \section{Abstract}

-Plug-and-Play (PnP) and Regularization by Denoising (RED) are recent paradigms for image reconstruction that can leverage the power of modern denoisers for image regularization.
-In particular, these algorithms have been shown to deliver state-of-the-art reconstructions using CNN denoisers.
-Since the regularization is performed in an ad-hoc manner in PnP and RED, understanding their convergence has been an active research area.
-Recently, it was observed in many works that iterate convergence of PnP and RED can be guaranteed if the denoiser is averaged or nonexpansive.
-However, integrating nonexpansivity with gradient-based learning is a challenging task---checking nonexpansivity is known to be computationally intractable.
-Using numerical examples, we show that existing CNN denoisers violate the nonexpansive property and can cause the PnP iterations to diverge.
-In fact, algorithms for training nonexpansive denoisers either cannot guarantee nonexpansivity of the final denoiser or are computation intensive.
-In this work, we propose to construct averaged (contractive) image denoisers by unfolding ISTA and ADMM iterations applied to wavelet denoising and demonstrate that their regularization capacity for PnP and RED can be matched with CNN denoisers.
-To the best of our knowledge, this is the first work to propose a simple framework for training provably averaged (contractive) denoisers using unfolding networks.
+{Plug-and-Play (PnP) and Regularization-by-Denoising (RED) are recent paradigms for image reconstruction that leverage the power of modern denoisers for image regularization.
+In particular, they have been shown to deliver state-of-the-art reconstructions with CNN denoisers.
+Since the regularization is performed in an ad-hoc manner, understanding the convergence of PnP and RED has been an active research area.
+It was shown in recent works that iterate convergence can be guaranteed if the denoiser is averaged or nonexpansive.
+However, integrating nonexpansivity with gradient-based learning is challenging, the core issue being that testing nonexpansivity is intractable.
+Using numerical examples, we show that existing CNN denoisers tend to violate the nonexpansive property, which can cause PnP or RED to diverge.
+In fact, algorithms for training nonexpansive denoisers either cannot guarantee nonexpansivity or are computationally intensive.
+In this work, we construct contractive and averaged image denoisers by unfolding splitting-based optimization algorithms applied to wavelet denoising and demonstrate that their regularization capacity for PnP and RED can be matched with CNN denoisers.
+To our knowledge, this is the first work to propose a simple framework for training contractive denoisers using network unfolding.}